 US FDA authorizes marketing of Essilor Stellest eyeglass lenses for the correction of myopia

-The US Food and Drug Administration (FDA) has now authorized marketing of the Essilor Stellest eyeglass lenses for the correction of myopia with or without astigmatism.1 The lens works to slow the progression of myopia in children aged 6-12 at the initiation of treatment, according to an FDA news release.
+The US Food and Drug Administration (FDA) has now authorized marketing of the Essilor Stellest eyeglass lenses for the correction of

 The FDA had previously granted breakthrough device designation for the lenses on April 30, 2021, which allowed for the expedition of the development and review of the lens.
-Now, the lens was granted marketing authorization through the De Novo premarket review pathway to Essilor of America Inc.1
+Now, the lens was granted marketing authorization through the de novo premarket review pathway to Essilor of America Inc.1

 “As a practicing ophthalmologist, I see firsthand the lifelong impact that vision problems can have on an individual.
 Today’s authorization brings to market a treatment option that may meaningfully reduce the likelihood of severe eyesight issues later in adult life, while also being easier to use and lower risk than the currently authorized devices that slow the progression of myopia in children,” said Center for Devices and Radiological Health Director Michelle Tarver, MD, PhD, in the release.

-Prior to the authorization, the FDA evaluated 2 years of data from a clinical study that demonstrated that the Stellest lenses slowed myopia progression when compared to single vision control lenses.
-This study measured the change of glasses prescription (spherical equivalent refraction) and the change in the length of the eye (axial length).
+Prior to the authorization, the FDA evaluated 2 years of data from a clinical study that demonstrated that the Stellest lenses slowed myopia progression when compared with single vision control lenses.
+This study measured the change in glasses prescription (spherical equivalent refraction) and the change in the length of the eye (axial length).
 The study demonstrated a 71% reduction in myopia progression for spherical equivalent refraction and a 53% reduction in eye elongation, both at 24 months.
 While no serious adverse events were reported in the study, some participants did experience visual symptoms, such as blur and halos, while wearing the Stellest lenses.
 There are no labeled contraindications.1

-Additionally, the FDA’s review of the Stellest lenses through the De Novo premarket review pathway is designated for low- to moderate-risk devices of a new type.
+Additionally, the FDA’s review of the Stellest lenses through the de novo premarket review pathway is designated for low- to moderate-risk devices of a new type.
 The FDA is establishing special controls that define the requirements related to labeling and performance testing.
 When these requirements are met, the special and general controls will provide a reasonable assurance of safety and effectiveness for the device type.1

-1. FDA authorizes marketing of first eyeglass lenses to slow progression of pediatric myopia.
+FDA authorizes marketing of first eyeglass lenses to slow progression of pediatric myopia.
 News release.
 US Food and Drug Administration.
 September 25, 2025.
-Accessed September 26, 2025. https://www.fda.gov/news-events/press-announcements/fda-authorizes-marketing-first-eyeglass-lenses-slow-progression-pediatric-myopia?utm_medium=email&utm_source=govdelivery
+Accessed September 26, 2025.

-2. Stellest.
+https://www.fda.gov/news-events/press-announcements/fda-authorizes-marketing-first-eyeglass-lenses-slow-progression-pediatric-myopia?utm_medium=email&utm_source=govdelivery Stellest.
 Essilor.
-Accessed September 26, 2025. https://www.essilor.com/ca-en/products/stellest/
+Accessed September 26, 2025.

 Newsletter